-The important thing is that you’re communicating often, naturally and at a steady pace.
-This leads to fluency.
+Even if you’re not abroad in a Spanish-speaking country, communicating in Spanish often, naturally and at a steady pace leads to fluency.

 A couple of months before the end of my first year in Spain (when I had almost achieved fluency) there was still some knowledge I had about Spanish that refused to perform for me when I needed it in conversation.